zhaff/Powershell-SharePoint-Access-Checker/README.md

 * If you need to stop it, press CTRL + C

-6) All logs files can be found in folder "C:\sp-checker\logs"
+6) All generated logs files can be found in folder defined in step 1.
+Example: "C:\sp-checker\logs"

-* You may update URLs to execute in excel file: "SiteCollectionList.csv" using Notepad